Sicily Tour: Art & Archaeology

 Day 4: Once the Norman capital of Sicily, Palermo is an amazing architectural testament to the island’s multicultural heritage.
 Start at the fascinating Palazzo dei Normanni, the royal palace built in the 12th century for the Norman King Roger II.
 Within the complex see Phoenician ruins and the Cappella Palatina, the royal chapel.
 Adorned with impressive glittering Norman-Byzantine mosaics and capped with a 10th-century Arab honeycomb stalactite ceiling, the chapel is one of the finest examples of Arab-Norman art in Palermo.
 Continue on to the church of Santa Maria dell’Ammiraglio, ‘Saint Mary of the Admiral’, named after its founder George of Antioch, the admiral of King Roger.
 More commonly known as La Martorana, this Romanesque structure dates back to 1143.
 The extraordinary Norman–Byzantine mosaics that cover the interior include a depiction of King Roger II being crowned by Christ.
 Nearby, we view the small Chiesa di San Cataldo, the exterior of which features Saracen-style red domes.
 In the evening, enjoy an optional traditional Sicilian puppet show, listed by UNESCO as an Intangible Cultural Heritage of Humanity.
 (B/L)

 Day 5: A short drive this morning takes us to Monreale to see the Cattedrale di Santa Maria Nuova.
 Building of this structure began in 1174 by order of King William II and was intended to outshine the Cappella Palatina which was built by his grandfather.
 The interior of this cathedral is spectacularly decorated floor to ceiling, with shimmering Byzantine mosaics, covering over 68,220 square feet in all.
 Here, we also find an imposing depiction of Christ Pantocrator.
 In the afternoon, move on to Segesta.
 The Doric temple at this site is one of the finest and best preserved in the Greek world.
 Nearby, explore the Greek Theater that dates to the 3rd century BC.
-Continue on to the coastal city of Marsala and overnight for two nights at Hotel Carmine.
+Continue on to Erice and overnight for two nights in a charming small hotel within the walls of the medieval city.
 (B/L/D)

-Day 7: Begin today at the Baglio Anselmi Museum in Marsala where a Punic Warship is on display.
-Here we will also have private, behind-the-scenes access to the museum’s storerooms with Professor Blake, an opportunity to view artifacts from the Marsala Hinterland Survey.
-Drive to Mazara del Vallo and view the Hellenistc bronze statue of the Satiro Danzante, the Dancing Sartyr.
+Day 7: Drive to Mazara del Vallo and view the Hellenistc bronze statue of the Satiro Danzante, the Dancing Sartyr.
 Continue on to Selinunte, named for the wild celery that still grows on the surrounding fertile plain, this was the wealthiest of Sicily’s Greek colonies.
 This site is not only impressive for the acropolis and numerous temples but also for its long history of conflict between the Greek cities of the era.
 Here, we will meet with the archaeological staff for a private viewing of the ongoing excavations.
 Drive to Agrigento and overnight for one night.
 (B/L/D)

 Day 8: We begin this morning in Agrigento, a UNESCO World Heritage site.
 The magnificent Valley of the Temples was founded by Greek colonists from Gela and went on to become one of the major cities of Magna Graecia.
 This archaeological complex contains some of the largest and most well-preserved ancient Greek constructions found outside of Greece.
 In the afternoon, visit the nearby Regional Archaeological Museum before continuing on to Piazza Armerina to visit the Villa Romana del Casale, another UNESCO World Heritage site.
 After nearly 1,000 years of use, this Roman luxury villa was destroyed by flood in the 12th century.
 The mud preserved the magnificent mosaic floors throughout the villa which have been carefully restored, see mythical figures, hunting scenes, and the famous ’Bikini Girls’.
 Overnight in a traditional agriturismo for one night.
 (B/L/D)